sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 ![Booster Manager Firmware Update Reflash](/sidecartridge-multidevice/assets/images/BOOSTER-MANAGER-UPDATE-3.png)

-After the reflashing process is complete, the screen on the Atari ST computer will turn black and the Booster app will reboot activating the new firmware.
+After the reflashing process is complete, the screen on the Atari 16/32 computer will turn black and the Booster app will reboot activating the new firmware.

 {: .note }
 If the update process fails or gets interrupted, the device can get bricked.
 In this case, you will need to perform a [fresh installation of the firmware](/sidecartridge-multidevice/getting_started_v2/#initial-setup-and-configuration).